Updated visitor information (November 2018

 The work of the sculptor Gyelt Tuinstra consists of a four-part wood sculpture and a fairy tale.
 It was created in honour of the reintroduction of bearded vultures in Vättis.

 The book "Vättner Skulpturenweg" (Sculpturepath Vättis) was published end of novembre 2010.
-It is available in our (german) internet shop or you can use our contact information to declare your interest.
 For more information about the book, please see our german flyer.